kinvolk/coding-game-service/docs/overview.md

 complete missions which the user has not seen yet.

-Information about the currently active mission is stored in properties which are made public on the `com.endlessm.CodingGameService` DBus object.
+Information about the currently active mission is stored in properties which are made public on the `com.endlessm.CodingGameService` D-Bus object.
 Those properties are used by the game manager to display the user's progress throughout the game itself.